When Should You Use Member Initializer List in C++

 member initializer - default constructor

 In the above code, class B has a member object of class A, but class A does not have a default constructor.
+Instead, it has a non-default constructor in C++ program that takes an integer argument.
 Using the member initializer list, the a should be initialized in the B constructor.
 If an object of class B is created with 10, first it calls the A constructor for initialization.
 Only after constructing the object, the B constructor calls the message printed.

-4. Required for Initializing Base Class Members in Derived Classes
+4. Initializing Base Class Members in Derived Classes Using Initializer Lists

 In C++, the initializer list is required when a derived class has to initialize a base class using a parameterized constructor.